 Dominating the city is Edinburgh Castle, Scotland’s most visited paid tourist attraction.
 The historic Scottish castle built on volcanic rock easily dominates the skyline of the city.
-The castle built atop volcanic rock, dates to at least the 12th century and had been the royal residence until 1633.
+The castle dates to at least the 12th century and had been the royal residence until 1633.
 It houses many buildings and regalia including the oldest, St. Margaret’s Chapel from the 12th century, as well as the Royal Palace, the Great Hall, the Crown Jewels, and the Scottish National War Memorial from after WWI.
 It is a most fascinating fortress and one can spend many hours taking it all in, as well as checking out it’s marvelous views of the city.
-Movie and history buffs will enjoy seeing the statues of Scottish heroes King Robert the Bruce and Sir William Wallace (Braveheart) are on either side of the Gatehouse entrance walls which were added in 1929.
+History and movie buffs will enjoy seeing the statues of Scottish heroes King Robert the Bruce and Sir William Wallace (Braveheart) are on either side of the Gatehouse entrance walls which were added in 1929.

-Near the museum where Chambers Street meets Forest Street and Candlemaker Row you’ll find Greyfriars Kirk (church) and the adjacent graveyard where many notable Edinburgh residents since the 16th century are buried.
-A Restaurant Bar just outside of the Kirk called Greyfriars Bobby’s Bar also features a statue out front of a loyal little dog who guarded his master’s grave for 14 years.
+Near the museum where Chambers Street meets Forest Street and Candlemaker Row you’ll find Greyfriars Kirk (church) and the adjacent graveyard where many notable Edinburgh residents from the 16th century and later are buried.
+A Restaurant Bar just outside of the Kirk called Greyfriars Bobby’s Bar also features a small statue monument out front of a loyal little dog who guarded his master’s grave for 14 years